martanto/magma-multigas/README.md

 ---

-As we know, we only have 4 type of data at the moment.
+For now, this package only support 4 type of data.
 1. `two_seconds`
 2. `six_hours`
 3. `one_minute`
 4. `zero`

 To working on specific dataset, we can do it like this.
-To choose `two_secons` data:
+To choose `two_seconds` data:
 ```python
 two_seconds_data = multigas.two_seconds
 ```